symfony/ux/src/Cropperjs/doc/index.rst

 Installation
 ------------

-Before you start, make sure you have `Symfony UX configured in your app`_.
+Before you start, make sure you have `StimulusBundle configured in your app`_.

 Then, install this bundle using Composer and Symfony Flex: